rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Improved and expanded the functionality of UseScrollingQuestsList to display page numbers and add another set of scroll buttons
 >Expanded is_iface_tag_active script function to check tag value of 0/1/2 (sneak/poisoned/radiated)
 >Added a fix for missing AC/DR mod stats when examining ammo in the barter screen
->Added a fix for the display issue in the pipboy when a quest list is too long with UseScrollingQuestsList diabled
+>Added a fix for the display issue in the pipboy when a quest list is too long with UseScrollingQuestsList disabled
 >Added a fix for the clickability issue of holodisk list in the pipboy
 >Added a fix for the broken obj_can_hear_obj script function
 >Added a fix for multihex critters moving too close and overlapping their targets in combat